XOR-LIFE/node-production/README.md

 ### Install NGINX

-There are several ways to install NGINX
+There are two ways to install NGINX

  **1. Ubuntu Packages:**
 Again, Not recommended at all because Ubuntu sucks at keeping their packages updated.